vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

     // ...
 ```

 It sucks.
-We get `const`-correctness and avoid accidental type mismatches, but there is an unbelievable amount of noise and boilerplate for a very simple task.
+We get `const`-correctness and avoid accidental type mismatches for `height`, but there is an unbelievable amount of noise and boilerplate for a very simple task.
 In contrast, think about how you would perform this task in other languages such as Python:

 ```cpp
 def stitchImages(images):